 - indicates to the H-PCF to notify about the result of the delivery of UE policies (if it was requested by the AF to the VPLMN) using the "deliveryEvents" attribute as specified in clauses 4.2.2.1, and 4.2.3.1.
 The H-PCF notifies about the result of the delivery of UE policies using the "delivReport" attribute as specified in clauses 4.2.4.2 and 4.2.4.7.

 The H-PCF generates new or updated VPLMN-specific URSP rules using the received application guidance on the URSP rule determination, where the VPLMN ID(s) included in the (H-)AF and/or V-PCF request is used to indicate to the UE that this URSP rule applies when the UE is registered in the VPLMN ID.
 The H-PCF provides URSP rules for the received AF-guidance parameter values that are within the subscribed values defined in the UE Policy Data Set, as specified in 3GPP TS 29.519 [17].
 The VPLMN ID(s) received in the (H-)(V-)AF request, as specified in 3GPP TS 29.522[39], and/or received in the V-PCF request, and provided by the H-PCF within the VPLMN-specific URSP rule, as specified in 3GPP TS 24.501 [15], may contain one or more specific values for the MCC and MNC and/or may indicate any MNC for a MCC.

-The H-PCF, based on operator policies, may set the precedence in the URSP Rules to ensure that the UE checks the VPLMN ID(s) that contain one or more specific values for the MCC and MNC.
+The H-PCF, based on operator policies, may set the precedence in the URSP Rules to ensure that the UE checks the VPLMN ID(s) that contain one or more specific values for the MCC and MNC before any URSP Rule related the VPLMN ID(s) that contain non-specific values for MCC and/or MNC.
 The H-PCF should also set the precedence in the URSP rules to ensure that the UE checks any VPLMN-specific URSP rule related to the serving PLMN before any non-VPLMN specific URSP rules.

-If the UE does not indicate the support for VPLMN specific URSP rules, the H-PCF generates new or updated URSP rules using the VPLMN ID related information retrieved from the UDR and/or received from the V-PCF.
+If the UE does not indicate the support for VPLMN specific URSP rules, the H-PCF generates new or updated URSP rules using the VPLMN ID related information retrieved from the UDR and/or received from the V-PCF, upon receiving a notification that the UE has registered in the VPLMN.

 NOTE 2: To avoid the UE stores obsolete information about VPLMN-specific URSP rules, the H-PCF could delete those determined based on V-AF guidance and once the UE has left the VPLMN.